Maryland Route 166: Route description

 North Rolling Road begins at MD 144 (Frederick Road) several blocks west of MD 166 on the west side of Catonsville.
 The two-lane road heads north through a residential area where it intersects Edmondson Avenue.
 North Rolling Road expands to a four-lane divided highway at Old Frederick Road and intersects US 40 (Baltimore National Pike) within a commercial area.
-The highway becomes an undivided, two-lane road with wide lanes and passes through residential areas in the western part of Woodlawn.
-North Rolling Road expands to four lanes again at Crosby Road and gains a divider as it passes under I-70.
+The highway becomes an undivided, two-lane road with wide lanes and passes through residential areas in the western part of Catonsville.
+North Rolling Road expands to four lanes again at Crosby Road, then passes a large recreational park and additional residential areas.
+It then passes a group of office buildings and enters Woodlawn upon crossing Johnnycake Road.
+North Rolling Road gains a divider as it passes under I-70.
 The highway enters a commercial area featuring Security Square Mall and an intersection with Security Boulevard, which heads east as MD 122.
-North Rolling Road continues as a four-lane undivided highway with occasional center turn lane as it passes between business parks to the east and residential subdivisions to the west.
-The highway reduces to two lanes north of Windsor Boulevard in the Windsor Mill area.
+North Rolling Road continues as a four-lane undivided highway with occasional center turn lane as it enters Windsor Mill and passes between business parks to the east and residential subdivisions to the west.
+The highway reduces to two lanes north of Windsor Boulevard.
 North Rolling Road has an oblique intersection with Windsor Mill Road in the village of Hebbville and intersects Milford Mill Road before meeting MD 26 (Liberty Road) at the hamlet of Rockdale east of Randallstown.
 The highway reaches its northern terminus at Old Court Road between Randallstown and Pikesville.

 MD 166 is a part of the National Highway System as a principal arterial for its entire length.
 North Rolling Road is also a principal arterial from MD 144 in Catonsville to MD 26 at Rockdale.